 |Local match rates||How do unit of government providers submit local match prepayments for Medicaid Administrative Claiming (MAC)?|

-- Submit prepayment with the DMAP 1419 form.
+- Submit prepayment with the OHA 1419 form.

 - For the amounts you need to prepay, refer to the federal financial participation (FFP) amount indicated in your Intergovernmental Agreement (IGA).